Last Updated 20th September 2023

 What is Amazon Enhanced Brand Content?

-Enhanced Brand Content on Amazon is a feature that allows sellers to display enhanced images and text in the product description field, creating a more professional and premium look as opposed to just text alone.
+Enhanced Brand Content is an Amazon Seller Central or Vendor Central feature that allows the best brands on Amazon to display enhanced images and text in the product description field, creating a more professional and premium look as opposed to just text alone.
+It is only available for professional sellers who are part of the Amazon Brand Registry.

-Whereas a product description without EBC enabled looks something like this:
+Whereas a plain text product description without EBC enabled looks something like this:

 One with Enhanced Brand Content enabled can look something a little more like this: